AmirShkolnik/DivingCenter/README_v.0.1.md

 **Purpose:**

-The purpose of the "Cups of Joy" website is to provide a comprehensive platform for coffee enthusiasts and casual drinkers alike.
+The purpose of the "Diving Center" website is to provide a comprehensive platform for coffee enthusiasts and casual drinkers alike.
 For random visitors, it serves as a valuable resource for exploring the world of coffee, discovering new cafes, and gaining insights into the coffee culture.
 For registered users, the website offers a personalized experience, enabling them to contribute to the community, share their experiences, and connect with like-minded individuals.

 **Goals:**